twilio-labs/paste/internal-docs/engineering/ci.md

 We also use Chromatic to review component styles with the design team.
 Once the stories are built they can access the build in Chromatic and leave comments if there are any changes.
 All new or changed component styles need to be reviewed and approved by the design team.

-### Netlify
+### Vercel

-We use Netlify to host and continuously deploy the Paste documentation site as well as the Paste Remix site.
-Netlify deploys both the production versions of each site, as well as preview versions for each pull request.
+We use Vercel to host and continuously deploy the Paste documentation site as well as the Paste Remix site.
+Vercel deploys both the production versions of each site, as well as preview versions for each pull request.
 For pull requests, every push will build a new preview version of each site.
 The preview URLs are posted in a comment in the pull request.
 These preview URLs can be shared with the team if content approval is needed.

 The production versions of each site are only built when a pull request is merged into the main branch.